iambrainstorming/iambrainstorming.github.io/src/chapters/the-lok-sabha-election-is-about-regional-parties-vs-one-party-dictatorship.md

 On the counting day, the EVM counts need to be matched with all 17C forms of voter turnout booth-wise.
 Any discrepancies found can be questioned regarding the integrity of the EVM.
 Also, a [proper randomization method](#randomization-of-evms) is used for VVPAT that are supposed to be counted on voting day.

+Check [the video](https://www.youtube.com/watch?v=IrQVWmS3pj8) what to do when you don't have 17C form, and how to fill and collect 17C part 2 on the counting day.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/oWpJLgjdx0Q?si=dgwaxTysW-yVmxx5" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>